landmaj/mkdocs-d2-plugin/docs/docs/guide/configuration.md

 If you want to pregenerate cache and use it on a different machine, make sure both systems use the same [backend](https://docs.python.org/3/library/dbm.html).

+### Remove sources

+Exclude D2 sources files from the build output directory.
+This option is useful if you don't want to expose the diagram source code.

+### Rewrite paths

+Rewrite all D2 paths in Markdown from relative to absolute early in the build process.
+This is needed if you want to use Material for MkDocs blog plugin as it copies Markdown files to a different directory, breaking relative links.

+### Raise on error

+Raise an exception if D2 fails to render a diagram.
+By default, the plugin will log an error and continue with the build process.
+Set to `True` if you want errors to fail CI builds.

 ## Local config